collingo/react-transition-manager/README.md

   * `hide` is added in order to trigger the leave css transition
 * element is removed from the dom after timeout duration

+\* this is subject to change in a future version as this would best be automated by `TransitionManager`.

 ## Usage

 Uses a similar api to `TimeoutTransitionGroup`, you need to pass in a duration value in ms for the leave timeouts.
 All children must have a unique `key` so `TransitionManager` can keep tabs on each child.
 E.g.
 ```
+import TransitionManager from 'react-transition-manager';
 const Component = React.createClass({
   render() {
     let page;